KxSystems/docs/docs/wp/rt-tick/index.md

 ### Real-time VWAP subscriber

+#### Overview

 This section describes how to build an RTE which enriches trade with VWAP (volume-weighted average price) information on a per-symbol basis.
+If a situation occurs were this RTE is restarted, it will recalculate VWAP from the TP log file.
+Upon an end-of-day event it will clear current records.

 A VWAP can be defined as:

 $$ VWAP = \frac{\sum_{i} (tradevolume_i)(tradeprice_i)}{\sum_{i} (trade price_i)}$$